 If reading this list and wondering, how would you find this information out?
 The answer is – ask!
 A pro won’t be shy or guarding the information that makes every bit of sense for you to ask about.
 Think of it as your right to ask and know this information.
 If they say no to something, such as they are not bonded, then you know.

-The general rule is to get three quotes for any job, including minor repairs.
+The general rule is to get a minimum of three quotes for any job, including minor repairs.
 How many you get is up to you.
 You mainly want to know a high end, low end and see if there is a 3rd quote that is in the middle.
 Then weigh what is being offered and why the different price quotes.
 If you’ve had quotes for other type of jobs, you already get how this works.

 Finding a contractor, in your area, is actually pretty easy.
 We have no idea where you live, but we can make that claim regardless.
 A google search on “roof repair” along with your zip code will probably give you enough leads to go with.